 The AUSTRALIAN MAIDEN – SS AUSTRALIS

 Sold to the Greek Chandris Lines for use in emigrant service from England to Australia and New Zealand.
 Renamed Australis, her superstructure was extended and passenger capacity doubled.
 For comfort sailing through the tropics, a large outdoor swimming pool and air-conditioning were added.
-The “Australian Maiden” completed 62 global voyages (1965-1977) transporting over 300,000 hopeful souls to a new life in Australia and New Zealand.
+The “Australian Maiden” completed 62 global voyages (1965-1977) transporting over 300,000 hopeful passengers to a new life in Australia and New Zealand.

 In 1978.
 Chandris sold the Australis to a group of travel agents.
 Renamed America, she sailed on cruises to ‘nowhere’ out of New York.
 Nowhere is where the business venture went.
 After two disastrous sailings, the inexperienced owners abandoned the ship.
 Chandris Lines bought the ship back at a bankruptcy auction.
 Renamed Italis she sailed with her badly corroded forward funnel removed, giving the ship a stunted look.